kushaldas/tunir/docs/index.rst

 Welcome to Tunir
 ================

-Tunir is a simple continuous integration (CI) system.
+Tunir is a simple testing tool.
 The goal is to have a system which is simple to setup, and easy to maintain.

 Contents: